As one of the most competitive international aviation markets, you have a plethora of options to fly between the East Coast of the US and Europe.

 American Airlines has the most flights of any oneworld carrier between the US East Coast and Europe, flying from its hubs in New York JFK and Miami to London, Edinburgh, Manchester, Paris, Rome, Milan, Barcelona, Madrid, Dublin and Zurich.

-British Airways flies its A380 between London and JFK and Miami, as well as servicing Boston, Washington DC and Orlando.
-Iberia flies between Madrid and JFK, Boston and Miami, and airberlin between its Düsseldorf and Berlin hubs and JFK, Boston, Miami and Orlando.
+British Airways flies its A380 between London and JFK and Miami, as well as servicing Boston, Washington DC and Orlando, and Iberia flies between Madrid and JFK, Boston and Miami.

 Aer Lingus flies from its main hub in Dublin and secondary hub in Shannon to New York JFK, Newark, Boston and Orlando, with Finnair flying from its hub in Helsinki to JFK and Miami.
 Emirates operates an A380 flight between JFK and Milan as a fifth freedom route.